Radar cross section: Optimization methods

 A perfect electric conductor has more back scatter from a leading edge for the linear polarization with the electric field parallel to the edge and more from a trailing edge with the electric field perpendicular to the edge, so the high surface impedance should be parallel to leading edges and perpendicular to trailing edges, for the greatest radar threat direction, with some sort of smooth transition between.

 To calculate the radar cross-section of such a stealth body, one would typically do one-dimensional reflection calculations to calculate the surface impedance, then two dimensional numerical calculations to calculate the diffraction coefficients of edges and small three dimensional calculations to calculate the diffraction coefficients of corners and points.
 The cross section can then be calculated, using the diffraction coefficients, with the physical theory of diffraction or other high frequency method, combined with physical optics to include the contributions from illuminated smooth surfaces and Fock calculations to calculate creeping waves circling around any smooth shadowed parts.

 Optimization is in the reverse order.
 First one does high frequency calculations to optimize the shape and find the most important features, then small calculations to find the best surface impedances in the problem areas, then reflection calculations to design coatings.
 Large numerical calculations can run too slowly for numerical optimization or can distract workers from the physics, even when massive computing power is available.

 RCS of an antenna

 For the case of an antenna the total RCS can be divided into two separate components as Structural Mode RCS and Antenna Mode RCS.
 The two components of the RCS relates to the two scattering phenomena that takes place at the antenna.
 When an electromagnetic signal falls on an antenna surface, some part of the electromagnetic energy is scattered back to the space.
 This is called structural mode scattering.
 The remaining part of the energy is absorbed due to the antenna effect.
 Some part of the absorbed energy is again scattered back into the space due to the impedance mismatches, called antenna mode scattering.

+Bistatic RCS

+For the bistatic radar configuration—transmitter and receiver separated (not co-located) -- the bistatic radar cross-section (BRCS) is a function of both the transmitter-target orientation and the receiver-target orientation.

+A normalized bistatic radar cross-section (NBRCS) or bistatic normalized radar cross-section (BNRCS) may also be defined, similar to the monostatic NRCS.